-- 49. The subproject will utilize the GRM proposed in CRIPPF of RUDP to hear grievances and concerns raised from affected persons and project beneficiaries during construction of the project. - 50.
-A Local/Municipality level grievance redresses committee (GRC) comprising 7 members is formed to receive grievances filed in relation to RUDP implementation in BMC.
+48. The subproject will utilize the GRM proposed in CRIPPF of RUDP to hear grievances and concerns raised from affected persons and project beneficiaries during construction of the project.

+49. A Local/Municipality level grievance redresses committee (GRC) comprising 7 members is formed to receive grievances filed in relation to RUDP implementation in BMC.
 Now one member is vacant due to resign from the service.
 The Mayor of BMC is the chairperson of the GRC with CAO of BMC and Project Manager as member and chief, social development of PIU as member secretary of the committee.
-This committee has been effectively addressing grievances and concerns raised by the concerned stakeholders including project beneficiaries. - 51.
-Although many grievances were received verbally and written, all total 26 grievances have been registered formally up to this reporting period among them, 17 are written and 9 are received through telephone.
-Total 10 grievances are registered in GRC desk this reporting period.
+This committee has been effectively addressing grievances and concerns raised by the concerned stakeholders including project beneficiaries.

+50. Although many grievances are received verbally and written, all total 55 grievances have been registered formally up to this reporting period, among them, 10 grievances are registered in GRC desk, 27 grievances are listed in register and 18 are written.
+Similarly, 122 grievances are received through telephone.
 Received all grievances have immediately been addressed and solved.
 Received grievances are tabled in Social Safeguard desk, SD discussed over different grievances and social and environmental agendas to immediate mitigate of public complains.
-GRC meeting has been not held because of not appearing any serious grievance.
-Registered grievances are presented in an annex-4.
-The GRC composition is presented in the table-2.
+Total 15 no. of SD meeting has held up to this reporting period.
+Project manager has chaired the meeting.
+GRC meeting has held as per need and mayor has chaired the meeting.
+Registered grievances are presented in an annex-4.The GRC composition is presented in the table-2.

-Name Designation Portfolio Mr. Bhim Prasad Parajuli Mayor, Biratnagar Metropolitan City Office Chairperson Mrs. Indira Karki Deputy mayor, Metropolitan City Office Member Mr. Pradip Kumar Niraula CAO, Biratnagar Metropolitan City Office Member Er.
-Bharat Kumar Neupane Project Manager, RUDP, PIU, Biratnagar Member Er.
-PrakashChaudhary Deputy Project Manager/ PIU Member Mr. Punam Kumar Dahal Chief; Social Development/ PIU Member Secretary (One member Vacant due to Project Engineer/ PIU Member resigned the post)
+Name Designation Portfolio Mr. BhimPrasad Parajuli Mayor, Biratnagar Metropolitan City Office Chairperson Mrs. Indira Karki Deputy mayor, Metropolitan City Office Member Mr. Indra Mani Pokharel CAO, Biratnagar Metropolitan City Office Member Er.
+Bharat Kumar Neupane Project Manager, RUDP,PIU,Biratnagar Member Er.
+Prakash Chaudhary Deputy Project Manager/ PIU Member Mr. Punam Kumar Dahal Chief; Social Development/ PIU Member Secretary Er.
+Ghanshyam kafley Project Engineer/ PIU Member